-ID ACTION Consider opportunities to implement a roundabout at the following locations: O Victoria Street and Ford Street A21 O Edward Street and Redwood Avenue Lyon Boulevard West and Algoma Street Mapleward Road and John Street Road A22 Develop and execute a public information campaign to educate drivers, cyclists, and 7,22 pedestrians on how to safely use a roundabout.
-A23 Work with Ministry of Transportation, Provincial Police and Thunder Bay Police to implement and enforce a preferred truck route network through Thunder Bay.
+U ACTION A21 Consider opportunities to implement a roundabout at the following locations: • Victoria Street and Ford Street • Edward Street and Redwood Avenue Lyon Boulevard West and Algoma Street • Mapleward Road and John Street Road A22 Develop and execute a public information campaign to educate drivers, cyclists, and pedestrians on now to sately use a roundabout.
+A23 and enforce a preferred truck route network through Thunder Bay.
 A24 Simplify the heavy load restriction by-law to improve driver understanding and enforcement.
-Active Tr ansportation Network CORNERSTONE: Pedestrian Priority and Trail Network A25 Complete the network of priority corridors and neighbourhood greenways to provide • pedestrians with comfortable, accessible routes connecting to services and opportunities.
+Active Tra ansportation Network CORNERSTONE: Pedestrian Priority and Trail Network A25 🍸 Complete the network of priority corridors and neighbourhood greenways to provide pedestrians with comfortable, accessible routes connecting to services and opportunities.
 PRIORITY ACTION: Sidewalk Gaps A26 Systematically address sidewalk gaps along pedestrian priority corridors, transit routes and neighbourhood greenways.
 PRIORITY ACTION: Pedestrian Crossings A27 Explore the addition of formal pedestrian crossings along pedestrian priority corridors and neighbourhood greenways, with the intent to add one to two crossing locations annually.
-CORNERSTONE: Ultimate Cycling Network A28 Adopt and implement the Ultimate Cycling Network as the long-term goal for trail and cycling facilities across the City.
-[Action CGC-2 in the Active Transportation Plan] PRIORITY ACTION: Fort-to-Port Express Route A29 Adopt and implement the Fort-to-Port express route in the short-term and pursue the longer-term vision of the ultimate north-south route as roads are reconstructed.
-[Action CGC-3 in the Active Transportation Plan] A30 PRIORITY ACTION: Priority Cycling and Trail Network A30 Adopt and implement the Priority Cycling Network
+CORNERSTONE: Ultimate Cycling Network A28 💙 Adopt and implement the Ultimate Cycling Network as the long-term goal for trail and cycling facilities across the City.
+[Action CGC-2 in the Active Transportation Plan] PRIORITY ACTION: Fort-to-Port Express Route A29 Adopt and implement the Fort-to-Port express route in the short-term and pursue the longer- term vision of the ultimate north-south route as roads are reconstructed.
+[Action CGC-3 in the Active Transportation Plan] A20 PRIORITY ACTION: Priority Cycling and Trail Network A30 Adopt and implement the Priority Cycling Network